jnewhouse003/CMC/README.md

 # CMC
-pull the repository.  then open the driver.java in eclipse and press run.  the output will display in the terminal
+You can find the System Test Harness in the test folder, default package.

+It is called "AllTests.java"